-- 6.2.6.1 However, a person who was present or was entitled to be present in the courtroom when oral reasons for judgment were given is entitled to listen to the audio recording of oral reasons for judgment by attending at the court registry unless the proceedings were sealed.
-The audio recording of oral reasons for judgment is not the final version of the reasons for judgment.
-The oral reasons for judgment are not final until they have been transcribed, edited and signed by the Judge who gave them. - 6.2.7 Settlement conferences/case conferences - 6.2.8 Audio recording of courtroom before or after court is in session.
+6.2.6.1 However, a person who was present or was entitled to be present in the courtroom when oral reasons for judgment were given is entitled to listen to the audio recording of oral reasons for judgment by attending at the court registry unless the proceedings were sealed.

+6.2.6.2 However, at this time, counsel of record and accredited media are entitled to listen to the audio recording of oral reasons for judgment for adult criminal matters by way of a copy of the audio recording (see s.
+6.3).
+6.2.6.3 The audio recording of oral reasons for judgment may not be the final version of the reasons for judgment.
+In the event a transcript of oral reasons for judgment is ordered, the draft will be provided to the judge to review and edit.
+The oral reasons for judgment are not final until they have been transcribed, edited and signed by the judicial officer who gave them.

+- 6.2.7 Settlement conferences/case conferences - 6.2.8 Audio recording of courtroom before or after court is in session.